Words and terms used in the world of From The Waters.

 The capital city of Tsufawi.

 Noun.
-When a Striker reaches a certain level of notoriety amongst their rank, a particular name might surface and be used by other Strikers.
+When an Aelish Striker reaches a certain level of notoriety among their rank, a particular name might surface and be used by other Strikers.
 When that name is recognised by the Warlord and put onto a plaque in Wyaxia it becomes a Legend.
 The name is usually related to the Striker's personality or capabilities in some way.
 Also known as a ryxilh.

 Plural libacrosies.
 A small smart bird often kept as a pet.